Holes Essential of Human Anatomy and Physiology

 MCQ on Holes Essential of Human Anatomy and Physiology for Students

-Which one of the following glands produces the growth hormone (somatotrophin)?
+Which of the following glands is responsible for releasing the growth hormone (somatotrophin)?

 (a) Adrenal